 This is comparing a person against an individual record.
 That record would typically be recalled by an identifier like a PIN, car code, chip, record number and once that record is displayed then a comparison is made on a one to one basis.
 FaceCrypt uses this method where the record is the owner of the phone so no record actually has to be recalled.

 FaceCrypt is an extremely secure method of accessing your private data vault.
 When using access methods like pattern match and / or passwords they have no variables and can only be right or wrong.
-Because facial recognition works on a set number of conditions, such as lighting, the variances can sometimes make it more difficult to access the application – or give a FRR.
-If this happens just follow our guide to get better lighting and FaceCrypt will eventually allow you in.
+Because Face Recognition works on a set number of conditions, such as lighting, the variances can sometimes make it more difficult to access the application – or give a FRR.
+If this happens just follow our guide to get better lighting and FaceCrypt will eventually allow you in or, if your device supports it, you can use Touch ID.
 FaceCrypt errs on the side of failure as it is a security system to offer better protection.

 You need to set iPad to search for iPhone Apps.